e-Spirit/firstspirit-module-gradle-plugin/README.md

 To declare all resource as legacy or isolated, use the `resourceMode` extension property.

-It is possible to perform and isolation check on the resulting module file to ensure a certain level of compliance to the isolated mode.
+It is possible to perform an isolation check on the resulting module file to ensure a certain level of compliance to the isolated mode.
 This check requires access to an *FSM Depedency Detector* web service and can be configured using the extension properties as explained above.
 Valid values for the compliance level are:

 name | Description
 -----|------------